 For an even better explanation of how what is supposed to be a defense mechanism that protects us can transform into something that harms us, we can turn to WebMD.
 “In some diseases, like arthritis, the body’s defense system – the immune system – triggers an inflammatory response when there are no foreign invaders to fight off.
 In these diseases, called autoimmune diseases, the body’s normally protective immune system causes damage to its tissues.
 The body responds as if normal tissues are infected or somehow abnormal.”

 Arthritis, asthma, and eczema are not the only examples of inflammatory diseases.
 There are others that most of us do not associate with inflammation, such as stroke, heart disorders, diabetes, and the like.
-Pfizer, the pharmaceutical manufacturer, notes that “Overall, the estimated prevalence of the chronic inflammatory disease in Western society is 5 to 7%”.
+According to a study in the Journal of Rheumatology, it notes that “Overall, the estimated prevalence of the chronic inflammatory disease in Western society is 5 to 7%”.
 The report also explains that “chronic inflammatory disease patients are at greater risk for developing another inflammatory-related condition,” meaning that these conditions can feed into one another, and build.

 That is backed up by a study published by the World Health Organization and Rand Corporation in 2014 that noted “60% of Americans had at least one chronic condition, 42% had more than one and 12% of adults had five or more chronic conditions.
 Worldwide, three out of five people die due to chronic inflammatory diseases like stroke, chronic respiratory diseases, heart disorders, cancer, obesity, and diabetes.”